End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Open Data Simulated Samples

 We take reconstructed jets clustered using the anti-k$_{t}$ algorithm \cite{akt} with a radius parameter R of 0.8, or so-called AK8 jets, and require $\pt>400\GeV$ and $|\eta|<1.37$ for our event selection.
 Here, $\eta$ is the pseudorapidity and equates to the polar angle of the CMS detector according to $\eta = -\ln (\tan{\frac{\theta}{2}})$.
 This $\eta$ cut is to ensure that the jet image does not extend beyond the $|\eta|<2.4$ acceptance limit of the current CMS tracker.
-Additionally, for the top jets we require the generator-level top quark, its bottom quark and W-boson daughters, and W-boson daughters to be within an angular separation of $\Delta R=\sqrt{\Delta\eta^2+\Delta\phi^2}<0.8$ from the reconstructed AK8 jet axis, where $\phi$ is the azimuthal angle of the CMS detector.
+Additionally, for the top jets we require the generator-level top quark, its bottom quark and $W$-boson daughters, and $W$-boson's daughters to be within an angular separation of $\Delta R=\sqrt{\Delta\eta^2+\Delta\phi^2}<0.8$ from the reconstructed AK8 jet axis, where $\phi$ is the azimuthal angle of the CMS detector.
 In order to avoid biases caused by the different $\pT$ distributions of the jets, we pseudo-randomly drop jets from the three QCD samples such that the total number of jets and $\pT$ distribution of the $\ttbar$ sample is reproduced.
-After this $\pT$-resampling, the QCD jets are mixed together with the $t\bar{t}$ jets and split into training, validation, and test sets, as detailed in Table \ref{table:Njets}.
+After the $\pT$-resampling, the QCD and $t\bar{t}$ jets are split into the training and validation sets detailed in Table \ref{table:Njets}.